Rancho Llano de Tesquisquita: History

+A few months later, Maria married George W. Crane (1827–1868).
 In 1864, the Sanchez heirs started selling their share of the land to Henry Miller.
 By 1867, Miller and Lux owned 44000 acre of the Sanchez ranchos.
+Maria moved with her fourth husband Crane to San Juan, where Crane died of measles in 1868.

-In 1871, and Maria Encarnacion Ortega married her fifth husband, Anastacio Alviso, who was shot and killed shortly after their marriage.
+In 1871, Maria Encarnacion Ortega married her fifth husband, Anastacio Alviso, who shortly after their marriage was shot and killed in a hunting accident.